meyer-lab/tHMM/docs/overview.rst

     E = [state_obj0, state_obj1]

 The final required parameters are more obvious.
-The first is the desired number of cells one would like in their full unpruned lineage tree.
+The first is the desired number of cells one would like in their full uncensored lineage tree.
 This can be any number.
-Since one of our observations is time-based, we can also add a prune condition based on time as well.
+Since one of our observations is time-based, we can also add a censoring condition based on time as well.
 Ultimately, these design choices are left up to the user to customize based on their state distribution type.
-Without loss of generality, we provide the following example of an ‘unpruned’ lineage tree.
+Without loss of generality, we provide the following example of a full lineage tree.

 .. code:: ipython3

-    lineage1 = LineageTree(pi, T, E, desired_num_cells=2**5 - 1)
+    lineage1 = LineageTree.init_from_parameters(pi, T, E, desired_num_cells=2**5 - 1)
     # These are the minimal arguments required to instantiate lineages
     print(lineage1)
     print("\n")